basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 <div class="title">Note</div>
 Any bucket properties associated with a type can be modified after a bucket is created, with two important exceptions: <code>consistent</code> and <code>datatype</code>.
 If a bucket type entails strong consistency (requiring that <code>consistent</code> be set to <code>true</code>) or is set up as a <code>map</code>, <code>set</code>, or <code>counter</code>, then this will be true of the bucket type once and for all.

-If you need to change one of these properties, it is recommended that you simply create a new bucket type.
+If you need to change one of these properties, it is recommended that you simply create and activate a new bucket type.
 </div>

 ## Buckets as Namespaces

-In versions of Riak prior to 2.0, all queries are made to a bucket/key pair, as in the following example URL:
+In versions of Riak prior to 2.0, all queries are made to a bucket/key pair, as in the following example read request:

 ```ruby
 bucket = client.bucket('my_bucket')